 Note: All graduate students must be enrolled in at least 1 credit hour for fall and spring semesters as well as the semester they were admitted.
 Please refer to page 11 for more details about continuous enrollment.
-Classes do not need to be taken in a specific order, with the exception of the Applied Project CPP 593, which must be taken in your final semester.
-However, it is best to take CRJ 511 prior to CPP 520.
+Classes do not need to be taken in a specific order, with the exception of the Applied Project - PAF 593, which must be taken in your final semester.
 Not all classes are offered every semester.
 Register as soon as possible every semester to ensure you are able to take the classes you want to take when you want to take them.